 This course is part of the Communicator and Collaborator competence, which is a longitudinal trajectory that spans the whole study year.
-In all eight-week courses and in a selection of the four-week courses, students are being assessed and receive feedback from their tutor and peers on their communicative and collaborative skills in the tutorial groups or the academic project groups.
+In all eight-week courses, students are being assessed and receive feedback from their tutor and peers on their communicative and collaborative skills in the tutorial groups or the academic project groups.
 An electronic multisource feedback form on ePASS is used for this purpose.
 Among others, quality of expression, contribution to the group process, collegiality and attitude as a team member are assessed.
-Obtained scores are combined at the end of the of year (see assessment plan of the C-competence for details).
+Obtained scores are combined at the end of the of year (see assessment plan BBS1023-BBS1035 C-P-MSF for details).
 Next to receiving feedback from their tutors and peers, students provide feedback to fellow students and perform self-assessments.

 C-ILO3.
-Shows awareness of team roles and takes responsibly her/his position in a diversely composed international team multisource feedback from on ePASS
+Shows awareness of team roles and takes responsibly her/his position in a diversely composed international team